ffsws/openshift-project-backup/README.md

 | CRONJOB_API  | API Version to use for cronjob | batch/v1beta1 |

 ## Restore
+In order to restore OpenShift resources, the corresponding volume must be mounted.
+Subsequently the resources can be restored with the oc apply -f or oc create -f commands.

 ## Known Issues
 - Backup can be slow and takes up to 20s per project